ISFET: Low-frequency noise of ISFET

 For ISFET-based sensors, low-frequency noise is most detrimental to the overall SNR as it can interfere with biomedical signals which span in the same frequency domain.
 The noise has mainly three sources.
 The noise sources outside the ISFET itself are referred to as the external noise, such as environmental interference and instrument noise from terminal read-out circuits.
 The intrinsic noise refers to that appearing in the solid part of an ISFET, which is mainly caused by the trapping and de-trapping of carriers at the Oxide/Si interface.
 And the extrinsic noise is generally rooted in the liquid/oxide interface causing by the ion exchange at the liquid/oxide interface.
 Many methods are invented to suppress the noise of ISFET.
 For example, to suppress the external noise, we can integrate a bipolar junction transistor with ISFET to realize immediate the internal amplification of drain current.
 And to suppress the intrinsic noise we can replace the noisy oxide/Si interface by a Schottky junction gate.

+Drift of ISFET

+Drift of ISFET refers to the threshold voltage instability.
+When the intrinsic response of the pH-ISFET is completed, the output voltage of the ISFET still vary with time gradually and monotonically, and this drift behavior exists during the entire measurement process.
+It has been one of the serious obstacles in developing commercially viable, ISFET-based biomedical sensors.
+In particular, the high accuracy desired for continuous monitoring of blood pH imposes stringent requirements on the tolerable drift rate in pH ISFETs.

+Proposed explanations for drift include electric field enhanced ion migration within the gate insulator as well as electrochemical nonequilibrium conditions at the insulator solution interface, injection of electrons from the electrolyte at strong anodic polarizations, creating negative space charge inside the insulator films, and slow surface effects.

 History

 The basis for the ISFET is the MOSFET.
 Dutch engineer Piet Bergveld, at the University of Twente studied the MOSFET and realized it could be adapted into a sensor for electrochemical and biological applications.
 This led to Bergveld's invention of the ISFET in 1970.
 He described the ISFET as "a special type of MOSFET with a gate at a certain distance".
-It was the earliest Biosensor FET (BioFET).
+It was the earliest biosensor FET (BioFET).

 ISFET sensors could be implemented in integrated circuits based on CMOS (complementary MOS) technology.
 ISFET devices are widely used in biomedical applications, such as the detection of DNA hybridization, biomarker detection from blood, antibody detection, glucose measurement and pH sensing.
 The ISFET is also the basis for later BioFETs, such as the DNA field-effect transistor (DNAFET), used in genetic technology.

+Recently, Graphene field effect transistors (GFETs) operating in liquids have emerged as a promising embodiments of ISFETs.
+This is because graphene channels offer a more sensitive charge-to-current transducer compared to conventional devices based on classical semiconducting channels.
+Additionally, the graphene surface is more convenient to functionalize compared to silicon, leading to a wide range of developments in bioFETs.